xosofox/full-stack-builder/README.md

 # full-stack-builder
-Docker image with php, composer and nodejs
+Docker image with php7, composer and nodejs

+* 1.1.*: WIth zip support in php
+* 1.0.0: First working version